 These studies focus on known individual substances, based on toxicological data.
 Migration testing identifies whether these substances can be found in the food sample or food simulant.

-Our experts can also undertake migration tests on printing inks, and advise on their toxicological impact.
-We have significant expertise in compliance testing against both the GMP Regulation (EC) No 2023/2006 and the Framework Regulation (EC) No 1935/2004.
+Our experts can also undertake ink migration testing, and advise on the toxicological impact of printing inks.
+Smithers has significant expertise in compliance testing against both the GMP Regulation (EC) No 2023/2006 and the Framework Regulation (EC) No 1935/2004.

 - Identify whether your substance requires migration testing

 - Advise on the most appropriate exposure techniques, test conditions and food simulants for your particular need

 - Undertake a standard migration test to assess your material

 - Develop a bespoke test method for substances which fall outside of the listed standard test methods.

 - In-house library of mass spectra to enable efficient and accurate contaminant identification

 - We continually invest and develop in our analytical expertise for migration testing, in response to the demand for technological innovations such as digital printing, UV cured inks, nanography and high temperature inks.

 Download a brochure for more information on migration testing: